 While people often note the various changes that came about when the Teenage Mutant Ninja Turtles changed from being merely a comic book to a multimedia franchise, the original Mirage comics were also subject to quite a bit of this.
 Most notable is the Frank Miller-esque narration, which was gone by the series' second issue; the idea that the turtles had grown to look like their present-day selves in the space of a year, which was ignored when the writers decided to write stories featuring younger versions of the characters; and the bit where Splinter expressly trained the turtles so they would kill The Shredder for him, which was glossed over with time.
 The Shredder himself was originally a Token Motivational Nemesis and Starter Villain who died in the end of issue one.
 He did kill Hamato Yoshi, yes, but he was pretty much the crook who shot Uncle Ben but with a cooler outfit.

-Also, the Human Torch looked like a featureless yellow blob of flame, taking after his Golden Age incarnation.
+The Human Torch looked like a featureless yellow blob of flame, taking after his Golden Age incarnation.

 As well as the Thing looking very lumpy and uneven.
 The rest of the team also called him 'Thing' all the time instead of Ben... which is pretty dickish and insensitive in hindsight.